dolphindb/Tutorials_EN/data_ETL.md

 }
 ```

-When using ETL tools lik Python, MySQL, Java, or middleware like Kettle, the processing is often limited due to its single-threaded nature.
-When the similar logic is applied to the ETL process in DolphinDB, it takes up to 4.5 hours to process trade data of 20 trading days.
-In the following part we will analyze the performance bottleneck and demonstrate how to optimize the script.
+ETL tools like Python, MySQL, Java, or middleware like Kettle often have limited processing performance because they only utilize the computing resources of one data node.
+When similar logic is applied to an ETL process in DolphinDB, it takes up to 4.5 hours to process 20 days of trade data.
+In the following section, we will analyze the performance bottlenecks and demonstrate how to optimize the script to improve efficiency.

 ### 2.2 Bottleneck Analysis

-The performances bottleneck of the ETL process mainly lie in:
+The performance bottlenecks of the ETL process mainly lie in:

 (1) Nested loops